Mathurin, top-seeded Arizona survive TCU upset bid in OT

 - Bennedict MathurinCanadian basketball player

+SAN DIEGO — Bennedict Mathurin has come through plenty in clutch situations for Arizona.
+It’s no surprise he made his biggest plays of the season when the Wildcats needed him the most.

-SAN DIEGO (AP) Bennedict Mathurin made a 3-pointer to force overtime and scored six more points in the extra session, and top-seeded Arizona outlasted ninth-seeded TCU 85-80 on Sunday night in the second round of the NCAA Tournament.
+The sophomore shooting guard made a 3-pointer to force overtime and then scored six more points in the extra session as the top-seeded Arizona outlasted ninth-seeded TCU 85-80 on Sunday night in the second round of the NCAA Tournament.

+Mathurin, the Pac-12 Player of the Year and a second-team AP All-American selection, finished with 30 points.
+After Kerr Kriisa missed a 3, Mathurin was able to wrestle the ball away from TCU’s Emanuel Miller in the paint and put it in to give the Wildcats an 83-80 lead with 1:11 remaining.

+After getting the rebound and making the basket, Mathurin did a couple fist pumps near the baseline.

+“My coaches were getting on me for not getting enough rebounds.
+I was pretty happy about getting the offensive rebound,” said Mathurin, who is the sixth Arizona player to score at least 30 points in an NCAA Tournament game.
+“So I just went out there and got the rebound, made it.
+And I was emotional.”

-Mathurin finished with 30 points and Christian Koloko scored 28, including a putback dunk that slammed the door on the Horned Frogs with 9 seconds left in OT after Mathurin missed a 3.
+Christian Koloko added 28 points and 12 rebounds, including a putback dunk that slammed the door on the Horned Frogs with 9 seconds left in OT.

 Koloko was 12 of 13 from the field, including five dunks, but the rest of the Wildcats were 19 of 55, including 5 of 27 on 3-pointers.

+Mathurin even got off to a slow start.
+He was 2 of 9 before making six of his last 10.

+“Ben’s not afraid of the moment.
+He’s a special player who has an ability to rise up another level when needed.
+He has that clutch gene,” Arizona coach Tommy Lloyd said.
+“I honestly felt really good when he had the ball in hands there.
+I knew he was going to shoot a 3.
+Right when he snapped that 3 off to tie it, it was pretty impressive.”

-Still, Arizona's two stars did enough for the Wildcats (33-3) to avoid becoming the second No. 1 seed to fall during this tournament's opening weekend.
-They advanced to Thursday's South Region semifinals in San Antonio, Texas, where they will face fifth-seeded Houston.
+Mathurin and Koloko did enough though for the Wildcats (33-3) to avoid becoming the second No. 1 seed to fall during the second round.
+They advanced to Thursday’s South Region semifinals in San Antonio, Texas, where they will face fifth-seeded Houston.

+“I mean, it was simple, it was win or go home,” Koloko said.
+“That’s not the first time we were down.
+We knew we had to keep playing our game.
+Coach trusted us and told us, you’ve got to hang in there.
+That’s what we did.
+We didn’t panic.
+We played our game and we came back.”

 TCU still had a chance to win in regulation after Mathurin’s big shot, but Miles lost the ball near midcourt.
 Dalen Terry tried for a game-ending dunk but he didn’t get the shot off before time expired.